 Additionally, he received a master's degree in land use planning and management from Universidad de Barcelona.

 After that, he joined Fernando Andrade's administration in Miraflores as part of Somos Lima party—renamed Somos Peru— for the 1996-1998 term.

 Muñoz also served as a councilman in the aforementioned locality between 1999 and 2002.

 Later, he ran for mayor of the same district under the Somos Peru banner in 2010 and won.
 He was re-elected in 2014.

 By the end of 2015, while in office, he quit Somos Peru —the political party where he served for almost 20 years.

-In 2017, the 56-year old lawyer quit said party to join Accion Popular as a pre-mayoral candidate for Lima.
+In 2017, the 56-year old lawyer joined Accion Popular as a pre-mayoral candidate for Lima.

 In 2018, he won the party's primary for mayor.